scarlett-st/scarlett-st.github.io/_posts/2020-02-28-cloud-computing-in-public-health.md

 ---
 layout: post
-title: Cloud Computing in Public Health: It's About Damn Time
+title: "Cloud Computing in Public Health: It's About Damn Time"
 subtitle: Ditching the Spreadsheets and Embracing the Cloud
 author: Scarlett Thomas
 ---